Understanding and Analyzing Your Costs with Google Cloud Billing Reports

-In this step you customize your view using the drop-downs for filtering and grouping.
-You can view your charges by invoice and without taxes or adjustments.
+Customize your view using the drop-downs for filtering and grouping.

-Notice that the Reports chart changes to match the invoice month and tax option you selected.
+View the chart.
+Notice the Reports page updates to match the invoice month and tax option you selected.
 The table below the chart displays the cost breakdown based on your filter selections.